Shinjuku Station

 The bus stop bays on the fourth floor are divided into four color-coded sections and labeled A, B, C and D. Because so many bus companies are represented here, there is some overlap in the sections.

-A sign on the fourth floor of Basuta Shinjuku displays departures for the Kansai and Hokuriku regions
+A sign on the fourth floor of Busta Shinjuku displays departures for the Kansai and Hokuriku regions

-A sign on the fourth floor of Basuta Shinjuku displays departures for the Kansai and Hokuriku regions
+A sign on the fourth floor of Busta Shinjuku displays departures for the Kansai and Hokuriku regions

 Section A (orange) covers the Tokyo region including Haneda and Narita airports as well as Tokyo Disney Resort.